infinilabs/coco-extensions/docs/README.md

   required: **Yes**

 * `platforms`: Specify the OSes that this extension is compatible with.
-Coco AI supports 3 major OSes, macOS/Linux, and Windows.
-If this field is not set, then it is compatible with all the 3 OSes.
-Valid values: `["macos", "linux", "windows"]`
+Coco AI supports 3 major OSes, macOS, Linux, and Windows. so valid values are:
+  `["macos", "linux", "windows"]`

+  If this field is not set:

+  * For [main extension](#glossary): it is compatible with all the platforms supported by Coco

+  * For [sub-extension](#glossary): it uses the value used by its main extension.

   type: Array of string